-The YOLO object detector is often cited as being one of the fastest deep learning-based object detectors, achieving a higher FPS rate than computationally expensive two-stage detectors (ex.
+The YOLO object detector is often cited as one of the fastest deep learning-based object detectors, achieving a higher FPS rate than computationally expensive two-stage detectors (ex.
 Faster R-CNN) and some single-stage detectors (ex.
 RetinaNet and some, but not all, variations of SSDs).

 However, even with all that speed, YOLOv3 is still not fast enough to run on some specific tasks or embedded devices such as the Raspberry Pi.